spbail/git-intro-workshop/workflows/w_1a_create_update_myrepo.md

 |  2    | `git commit -m "message"` | log the change | changes are recorded in Git (interaction is with local repo) |
 |  3    | `git push`                | finalize the change | changes are pushed from Git (local, terminal) to GitHub (browser account, remote) |

-**Note:**  It is better to make many commits with smaller changes rather than of one commit with massive changes: small commits are easier to read and review.
+**Note:**  It is better to make many commits with smaller changes rather than of one commit with massive changes: small commits are easier to read and review. **However** you might want to "squash" all your commits in the end to make sure the Git history isn't cluttered.

 ## Step 11:  get status of repo